Bharatvarsh (TV series): Reception

 The show was well received.
-One episode of Buddha was telecasted in Delhi Public School Ghaziabad for students.
+One episode was telecasted in Delhi Public School Ghaziabad for students.
 The episode on Chanakya was screened in Little Angels Convent H S School, Kohe Fiza, Bhopal.
 In October 2016, Juggernaut Books and ABP News announced the publication of a book based on Bharatvarsh, which will be published in the first quarter of 2017.

 Social media

 The show noticed a huge engagement on social media with the #भारतवर्ष trending on Twitter.
 The hash-tag was promoted heavily by ABP News through a contest on Twitter.
 The lucky winners of the #भारतवर्ष contest were given Karbonn K9 smartphone.